 Historically, the Company's sole source of funding has been provided from the issuance of equity securities for cash, primarily through private placements to sophisticated investors and institutions, and from director loans.
+In addition, the Company is and has been funded by earn-in partners on certain of its exploration projects.
 The Company's access to financing is always uncertain.
 There can be no assurance of continued access to significant equity funding to finance the Company's ongoing operations.

-At December 31, 2023, the Company had a cash balance of \$5,087,086 and accounts payable and accrued liabilities of \$577,390.
+At June 30, 2024, the Company had a cash balance of \$5,262,832 and accounts payable and accrued liabilities of \$2,396,215.